bhattsameer/bhattsameer.github.io/_posts/2021/2021-02-21-client-side-encryption-bypass-part-3.markdown

 3. **URL**: http://172.17.0.2/Lab3/otpvalidate.php

 **To create our automatation script, lets assemble all the parts:**
-1. Creating a method ***payloads()*** for *textarea* where we can add the payloads.
+ A. Creating a method ***payloads()*** for *textarea* where we can add the payloads.
 We will create a key:value pair for this.
 This block of code will be same for the encryption logic as we are just creating a textarea where we can simply supply the payloads:

 ```js
 //For our payloads: